MIST, DRIZZLE, FOG... BUT A MILD CHRISTMAS EVE DAY

 Your First Alert Weather Forecast:

 Merry Christmas Eve Day to you and your family!
-Watch for some slippery travel NORTH of Green Bay, where moisture from last night’s fog and subfreezing temperatures may have created icy spots on untreated roads.
-Otherwise, we’ll have thickening clouds across the area.
-As moisture arrives on a brisk south wind, we’ll have areas of mist, drizzle and light showers through the afternoon and evening.
+Watch for some slippery travel NORTH of Green Bay, where moisture from fog and subfreezing temperatures may have create icy spots on untreated roads.
+As more moisture arrives on a brisk south wind, we’ll have areas of mist, drizzle and light showers through this afternoon and evening.
 It’s possible this precipitation could fall as some light freezing rain across the Northwoods, so watch for more slippery travel at times today.

 That south wind is also ushering in milder than normal December weather.
 Highs will reach the 40s this afternoon, with 30s across the Northwoods.
 However, a cold front arrives tonight, which will cause the wind to turn to the north.
 That means our temperatures will trend back down on Christmas Day and through the weekend.
 Highs on your holiday will be in the low to middle 30s, with some sunshine.